-The most current applicable report of OSC designates the District as "No Designation" (Fiscal Score: 10.0%; Environmental Score: 5.0%).
+The most current applicable report of OSC designates the District as "No Designation" (Fiscal Score: 16.7%; Environmental Score: 41.7%).
 More information on the FSMS may be obtained from the Office of the State Comptroller.

 In addition, OSC helps local government officials manage government resources efficiently and effectively.
 The Comptroller oversees the fiscal affairs of local governments statewide, as well as compliance with relevant statutes and observance of good business practices.
 This fiscal oversight is accomplished, in part, through its audits, which identify opportunities for improving operations and governance.
-The most recent audit was released on August 19, 2016.
-The purpose of the audit was to examine the District's procurement procedures for the period July 1, 2014 through March 31, 2016.
-The complete report, along with the District's response, may be found on the OSC's official website.
+The District has not been audited in the previous five years.

 References to websites and/or website addresses presented herein are for informational purposes only.
-Unless specified otherwise, such websites and the information or links contained therein are not incorporated into, and are not part of, this Statement.
+Unless specified otherwise, such websites and the information or links contained therein are not incorporated into, and are not part of, this Official Statement.